 '''

 import java.io.;

 public class DataInputStreamTestProgram {

-public static void main(String[] args) {
+public static void main(String args[]) {

 try {

+aBankAccount;

 BankAccount

-aBankAccount;

 DataInputStream

-in:
+in;

 in = new DataInputStream(new FileInputStream("myAccount.dat"));

 String name = in.readUTF();

 acc = in.readInt();

 int

 float

 bal = in.readFloat();

 aBankAccount = new BankAccount(name, bal, acc);

 System.out.println(aBankAccount);

 in.close();

 } catch (FileNotFoundException e) {

 System.out.println("Error: Cannot open file for reading");

+} catch (EOFException e) {

+System.out.println("Error: EOF encountered, file may be corrupt");

 } catch (IOException e) {

 System.out.println("Error: Cannot read from file");

 }

 }

+}

 '''

-Notice that we re-created a new BankAccount object and "filled-it-in" with the incoming file data.
+Notice that we re-create a new BankAccount object and "fill-it-in" with the incoming file data.
 Note, that in order for the above code to compile, we would need to write a public constructor for the BankAccount class that takes an owner name, balance and account number (i.e., previously, in our BankAccount class, we had no way of specifying the accountNumber since it was set automatically) ...